-In most circumstances employers are required to make contributions to KiwiSaver schemes for their employees who are members.
+In most circumstances employers are required to make contributions to KiwiSaver schemes for their employees who are members and not yet eligible to withdraw or if they joined KiwiSaver at age 60 or over prior to 1 July 2019, and have not opted out of the five year membership requirement.
+Employers of members who have made a life-shortening congenital condition withdrawal are not obliged to make contributions in respect of those members.
 Currently, compulsory employer contributions are 3% of gross salary or wages.
 Employers can contribute additional amounts on top of that.
 Employer contributions are subject to tax.